EX-Salesforce-Training/project-2-synergy-gearheads/README.md

 We are currently working towards converting Team Earth, Wind, and Amplifire's project 1 Visualforce to Aura Components and implementing additional features according to what they would like to see, and what we think would be needed.

-Project Requirments and other information regarding meetings, bugs, designs, and the original repository can be found on the wiki.
+Project Requirements and other information regarding meetings, bugs, designs, and the original repository can be found on the wiki.